UMcompute/RTFM/README.md

-# fire_ideas
+# RTFM

-This is the core of the fire monitoring project.
+This repository contains the source code for the real-time fire monitoring project (RTFM) at the University of Michigan.

 System Requirements: